LemonnierThomas/holbertonschool-shell/permissions/README.md

 6-multiple_permissions : this script adds execute permissions to file owner and group owner, and give read only to other user

 7-everybody : adds execute permissions to fileowner, group and other user.

+8-james_bond : give all permission to other users and no permission to file owner and group.